 Right now, the event uses a red flash to indicate that the guards are approaching.
-To improve on this, we can script some guards to physically approach the party.
+This would be improved if guards were to physically approach the party.
 Since the battle includes two guards, we want two guards to be part of the event as well.